 To achieve uniformity and consistency within project and program level estimates it is important to follow sound cost methodology across all departments.
+Also, stronger efforts to utilize the talents of all departments are encouraged.
 As mentioned previously, ownership of the estimates needs to be clearly identified and followed.
-Also, stronger efforts to utilize that talents of all departments are encouraged.
-[RACI matrix discussion in progress]
+ST has the tools in place such as the matrix shown below in Figure 4.1.
+Refinement and follow through of these existing tools are recommended.